-The provisions in the law regarding information to asylum seekers are Regulation 3(3) of the Declaration Regulations and Regulation 4(1) of the Procedural Regulations.
-The latter states that asylum seekers have to be informed, in a language that they understand or they may reasonably be supposed to understand, of, among other things, the procedure to be followed and their rights and obligations during the procedure.
-It also states that asylum seekers have to be informed of the result of the decision in a language that they may reasonably be supposed to understand, when they are not assisted or represented by a legal adviser and when free legal assistance is not available.
-The amended provision also covers the information about the consequences of an explicit or implicit withdrawal of the application, and information on how to challenge a negative decision This provision does not, however, state in which form such information has to be provided except for the decision that, by virtue of Regulation 14 of the Procedural Regulations, has to be provided in a written format.
-In practice, information is provided both by the Immigration Police and personnel working for the Refugee Commissioner.
-In the case of the Immigration Police, information on the rights and obligations of asylum seekers is provided almost immediately in the form of a booklet that is available in English, French and Arabic.
+The Procedural Regulations provide that asylum seekers have to be informed, in a language that they understand, or they may reasonably be supposed to understand, of, among other things, the procedure to be followed and their rights and obligations during the procedure.
+The Regulations also state that asylum seekers have to be informed of the result of the decision in a language that they may reasonably be supposed to understand, when they are not assisted or represented by a legal adviser and when free legal assistance is not available.

-However, information provided to persons not detained remains a concern as the asylum system is not structured for asylum seekers arriving regularly and therefore not taken at the IRC within a controlled environment.
-There is no systematic and structured way to provide comprehensive information to asylum seekers outside detention.
-They receive only basic information about the asylum procedure but not about their rights regarding reception.
+There is no systematic and structured way to provide comprehensive information to asylum seekers outside detention and they have consistently raised their lack of awareness about the procedure to NGOs assisting them.
+They only receive basic information about the asylum procedure but not about their rights regarding reception.
 For example, they do not have access to information about access to healthcare or education, while asylum seekers in detention see their basic needs covered.